 Be extra patient

 The holidays are a double-edged sword.
-On one side you have the expectation that this is a joyous and wonderful time of the year — and for many of our students it is.
-Opposite that feeling, though, is the possibility that some students (and colleagues) may be feeling acute loss.
+On one side you have the expectation that this is a joyous and wonderful time of the year — and for many of our students, it is.
+Opposite that feeling, though, is the possibility that some students (and colleagues) may be feeling an acute loss.
 The holidays can awaken memories of who can’t be there this year, which is one of the reasons why some people might be a little on edge.
 As a result, be sure to be as patient as possible, and don’t be surprised if normally even-keeled people seem to struggle.

 Be respectful of all

-This isn’t really a “survival guide” item, exactly, but it bears repeating: Be certain that you respect and acknowledge all relevant religions and cultural traditions during the holiday season.
+This isn’t really a “survival guide” item, but it bears repeating: Be certain that you respect and acknowledge all relevant religions and cultural traditions during the holiday season.
 Many teachers mistakenly think the separation of church and state means that schools have to be “religion-free” zones.